Last Updated February 2020:

 - Customer and Order Management

-Product Catalogs feed material data from SAP to the eCommerce website.
-Catalogs can contain multiple forms of rich content such as images, videos, drawings, datasheets, product reviews, marketing material, you name it!
-This content can be easily stored and accessed from content management servers.
+SAP does not have place to store some of this information internally, so eCommerce systems usually replicate the material information from SAP into their own databases.
+Multimedia content related to products is usually This content can be easily stored and accessed from content management servers.
 This makes updating content easy as some content would otherwise need to be transported through SAP systems.
 Depending on which SAP eCommerce platform you choose, the material data, pricing and availability can be show in real time.

 - SAP B2B eCommerce Catalog: Only accessible to customers who are allowed by your company.
 Customer specific catalogs can be determined based on customer login credentials.

 - SAP B2C eCommerce Catalog: Allows an open shop and guest checkout.
 Also allows user registration.

 - Dynamic eCommerce catalog: Enhances the standard catalog functionality by generating catalogs based on various data requirements.